The operating room technician assists the surgical team during operating procedures under the direction of the registered nurse.

 EDUCATION: High school diploma or equivalent.
 Ability to read, speak and write in English.
 Successful completion of a nationally or regionally accredited educational program for surgical technologist or holds and maintains a certified surgical technologist credential administered by National Board of Surgical Technology and Surgical Assisting or its successor.

-Experience: Preferred but not required.
-Proficiency in clinical applications preferred at time of hire.
+Proficiency in linical applications preferred at time of hire.
 Incumbents within position will be trained appropriately and then skill will be required for this position within 30-60 days from date of hire.

 Advanced Certification Required: BLS HCP certification required upon hire or transfer.